joseferben/pocketbase-queue/README.md

 # pocketbase-queue

 A type-safe queue for background tasks on top of PocketBase.
-Works in all JavaScript environments that implement `fetch`.
+Works in all JavaScript environments where the PocketBase JS SDK is supported.

 This is **not** a high-throughput queue, but it's a good solution to keep things simple.
 It works with a vanilla PocketBase installation, no changes or additional hooks needed.